Ola-Daniel/starter-academic/content/post/weekly/week3/presta_shop_aws.md

   preview_only: false
   alt_text:
 ---
-Tools
+**Tools**

-1. AWS EC2 (t2.micro)
+1. AWS EC2 instance (t2.micro)
-2. Amazon RDS for database based on mysql (db.t2.micro)
+2. Amazon RDS instance for database based on mysql (db.t2.micro)
 3. AWS cloudshell for CLI

+**Steps**

+1. Create and launch AWS EC2 instance from AWS console.
+2. login to EC2 with ssh key and configure webserver on instance directly from AWS cloudshell
+3. Setup Amazon RDS (mysql) as persistent datastore (database) for Prestashop
+4. Install Prestashop  on Ec2 instance from cloudshell